-Intake & Referrals: Provide System Entry Services: Accept household appointments and walk-in clients, of any household type offer alternative off-site access (mobile and/or phone assessments, etc.); Discuss diversion options, and where appropriate, referrals to diversion services.
-Provide Household Assessment using CEA Housing Triage Tool to determine type of housing referral likely based on vulnerability score.
-Discuss next steps with household and what to expect based on current housing placement by vulnerability score.
+Intake & Referrals: Provide System Entry Services: Schedule household appointments via phone and serve clients at walk-ins, of any household type and/or offer alternative off-site access (mobile and/or phone assessments, etc.); Discuss diversion options, and where appropriate, referrals to diversion services.
+Provide Household Assessment using CEA Housing Triage Tool.
+Discuss next steps with household and provide community resources as appropriate.
 Facilitate identification of household strengths and needs, resources and/or referrals to other mainstream services, notably health, employment, and education to increase household income using a whole-health approach.
-Provide Housing Navigation Services to ensure clients are supported in gathering documentation needed for housing screening.
+Provide information about Housing Navigation Services to ensure clients are supported in gathering documentation needed for housing screening.
 Conduct inspection of rental properties to ensure habitability once it is determined safe to do so.